 Doug Johnson discusses intellectual property much more eloquently than I ever could in Changing how we teach copyright Pt 3.
 In his post, he mentions a growing movement of individuals called "free culturalists" who

-"argue that everyone in a society benefits when creative work is placed in the
+"argue that everyone in a society benefits when creative work is placed in the public domain where everyone is allowed to use and build upon it, that current copyright laws give the owner too much control and for too long a time."

 I feel this all-is-fair-because-it's-out-there approach is somewhat unfair and disrespectful to creators (ironic considering I confessed my thieving ways here).
 Artists should still have rights over their work, while at the same time, they shouldn't be afraid to display their work for fear that it will be stolen.
 Like Ms. Janesko in Do Students Respect Intellectual Property, who required her students to gain written permission to use copyrighted materials, I feel it is important to teach students that we have an ethical responsibility to acquire permission to use intellectual property.
 It may seem like a hassle, or a waste of time to require students to do this, but if we truly value intellectual property, then it is simply something that must be done.